muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 [PyPy](http://pypy.org) showed much better results, it reduced the time to one second on the laptop, but it was still about a minute on Raspberry.
-After a day trying different ways to speedup Python code, I decided to go for a pure C version.
+After a day trying different ways to speed up Python code, I decided to go for a pure C version.
 This solved all problems: now it takes about one second to find a solution, even on Raspberry Pi.
 This was good enough for this project.